Léo Linck

-Leonardo Matias Baiersdorf Linck (born 3 March 2001), known as Léo Linck, is a Brazilian footballer who plays as a goalkeeper for Botafogo.
+Leonardo Matias Baiersdorf Linck (born 3 March 2001), known as Léo Linck, is a Brazilian footballer who plays as a goalkeeper for Primeira Liga club Estrela da Amadora, on loan from Campeonato Brasileiro Série A club Botafogo.

 Club career

 Athletico Paranaense

-Born in Marechal Cândido Rondon but raised in Toledo, both in the Paraná state, Léo Linck joined Athletico Paranaense's youth setup in March 2015, from Craques do Futuro, a team based in Foz do Iguaçu.
+Born in Marechal Cândido Rondon but raised in Toledo, both in the Paraná state, Linck joined Athletico Paranaense's youth setup in March 2015, from Craques do Futuro, a team based in Foz do Iguaçu.
 On 26 May 2021, he renewed his contract until December 2024.

-Promoted to the under-23 team ahead of the 2022 season, Léo Link made his professional debut on 6 March 2022, starting in a 4–3 Campeonato Paranaense away win over FC Cascavel, as Anderson was suspended.
+Promoted to the under-23 team ahead of the 2022 season, Linck made his professional debut on 6 March 2022, starting in a 4–3 Campeonato Paranaense away win over FC Cascavel, as Anderson was suspended.

 Botafogo

-At the beginning of 2025, Leo Linck was hired by Botafogo to fill the goalkeeper vacancy left after the departure of Paraguayan goalkeeper Gatito Fernández who had left the club at the end of 2024.
+At the beginning of 2025, Linck was hired by Botafogo to fill the goalkeeper vacancy left after the departure of Paraguayan goalkeeper Gatito Fernández, who had left the club at the end of 2024.

+Loan to Estrela da Amadora

+On 21 July 2026, he joined Portuguese Primeira Liga club Estrela da Amadora, on loan for the 2026–27 season.